 You really can’t talk about the beer of North Lake Tahoe and not mention Tahoe Mountain Brewing Company, and not just because it’s in the name.
 Tahoe Mountain Brewing Company is one of the foremost Lake Tahoe breweries, operating a brewery and small tasting room in Truckee and a brewpub in Tahoe City.
 What’s unique about Tahoe Mountain Brewing Company is that while they have many of your craft beer staples (a couple different IPAs, pilsner, porter, and saison), they do a number of barrel-aged and limited release beers, such as their Récolte Du Bois Apricot Saison, aged several months in oak barrels and a silver winner at last year’s Great American Beer Festival.
 To be a craft brewery, they have a lot of beer on draft, sporting 15 beers on draft on the day I visited their brewery in Truckee.

 Beyond Tahoe Mountain Brewing Company, there’s the recently opened Alibi Ale Works in Incline Village, which had opened just prior to my arrival.
 Alibi Ale Works has a number of standout features, most notably that the water used to make their beer comes from Lake Tahoe.
 Literally, something must be in that water.
 Does that make them a modern-day Jesus turning water into beer?
-Of course since this is California, you won’t find a shortage of IPAs, including their white IPA, which I particularly liked, as well as a saison, porter, pale ale, and some different barrel-aged beers they are starting to release.
+Of course since this is West Coast beer territory, you won’t find a shortage of IPAs, including their white IPA, which I particularly liked, as well as a saison, porter, pale ale, and some different barrel-aged beers they are starting to release.
 Go on most afternoons and evenings and you can expect to find live music going down in their beer garden.
 Because beer gardens.
 Now this was the type of thing I was after in discovering the beer of North Lake Tahoe.

 North Lake Tahoe Beer Festivals